wario-land/steaks/doc/rom_hacking_docs.md

 | 0x58   | u32       | (?)
 Entry Passage Boss Corridor
 | 0x5C   | u32       | (?)
 Golden Passage

+### Pointers for yet unknown map related things

+They start from 0x0878F540, 25 pointers (same order as the previous pointers).
+I have no idea where they point to but it's somehow related to the camera or the map scrolling.

 ### Map entrance list

 The data from 0x083F2F88 in ROM, each record is 12 bytes long.
 Records filled with 0x00 separates levels.
 660 records.